nhu92/HiCassembly/allHiC.md

 Nan Hu / Oct.
 18, 2020

 ---
+# We dont use allHiC for our assembly currently.
+You may go through Juicer + 3D-DNA pipeline now.
+---

 ## Introduction
 This pipeline is designed for using HiC sequencing data with nanopore assemblies attempting fetching relatively chromosomal level assemblies.
 Most of ideas are refered to [ALLHiC Github](https://github.com/tangerzhang/ALLHiC/wiki).